Aantrreksh/sql-query/sqlref/sql_functions.md

 {: #collect_list}

 collect_list(expr)
-:   Collects and returns a list of non-unique elements.
+:   Collects and returns a list of nonunique elements.

 ## collect_set